wistia/wistia-open-docs/_posts/twitter.md

 {% post_image hashed_id: '0747172f115e050285cb96d7cc5ec3b49586d303', class: 'center' %}

-So, you're asking, how can I take advantage of this awesome-ness.
+So, you're asking, how can I take advantage of this awesome-ness?
 Here we go:

 Open up the media in your account that you want to share in your Twitter feed.
 From the <span class="action_menu">Video Actions</span> menu, select *Embed & Share*.

 {% post_image hashed_id: 'c184782eab1ae24589872575580f084bd1de6bca', class: 'center' %}

-In the *Share & Embed* window, select the *Social Sharing* area at the top.
+In the *Embed & Share* window, select the *Social Sharing* area at the top.
 If you don't have a description for your video yet, we will include a line recommending you do so.
 Descriptions show up on the Twitter cards, which makes them pretty useful for setting context for your viewers and piquing their interest.

-{{ "If your Project is currently set to Private, you will be prompted to switch it to Public.
+{{ "If your Project is currently set to Locked, you will be prompted to switch it to Unlocked.
 This means viewers who click through the link will be able to watch your video." | note }}

-{% post_image hashed_id: '7834d139a11867813ded24d2bc75c67597d7754f', class: 'center' %}
+{% post_image hashed_id: '26530356cf2434c93116210cbda12187bd44e603', class: 'center' %}

 After you click the *Tweet* button, the Twitter tweet modal will appear (you may be asked to login).
 The default tweet text is the name of the media and the